wothke/vgmplay-0.40.9/README.md

 need a sample ROM, called yrw801.rom - which you should place in the "htdocs" folder.).
 This project comes without any music files, so you'll have to get your own and place them in the htdocs/music folder (you'll also have to configure them in the 'songs' list in index.html).

+## Dependencies
+The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.

+## License

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public

+License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA